Isoparametric foliations and critical sets of eigenfunctions: counterexamples on

 Besides, in conjunction with Codazzi equation, we get another straightforward result:

-where $B$ is the second fundamental form of $M^n$, and the second $``="$ in (\ref{eigenvalue of varphi31}) is an assertion of \cite{PT}.
+where $B$ is the second fundamental form of $M^n$, and the second equality in (\ref{eigenvalue of varphi31}) is an assertion of \cite{PT}.
 According to Solomon \cite{Sol}, the eigenvalue corresponding to $\varphi_2$ is equal to $2n$.
 As a matter of fact, this conclusion can also be derived from a few basic facts and Lemma \ref{laplacian relation}---some formulas in this process will be useful later:

-It is well known that there exists a unique $c_0$ with $-1<c_0<1$ such that the minimal isoparametric hypersurface $M^n$ (of FKM-type) is given by $M^n=f^{-1}(c_0)$ .
+It is well known that there exists a unique $c_0$ with $-1<c_0<1$ such that the minimal isoparametric hypersurface $M^n$ (of OT-FKM type) is given by $M^n=f^{-1}(c_0)$ (the value of $c_0$ will be given in the proof of Lemma \ref{N+N-}).
 We can choose the unit normal vector field to be

 Extending $\xi$ along the normal geodesics such that $\overline{\nabla}_{\xi}\xi=0$, it follows that

 and thus

 Here, we extended $\varphi_2$ to $S^{n+1}(1)$ and $\mathbb{R}^{n+2}$ in a natural way.
 Then combining with (\ref{two laplacian}) and $H=0$, we arrive at